VishalKhandagale88/TaskAutomation/README.md

 # TaskAutomation
 This application will simplify all your day-to-day life you can open any application in just a single click
 # System Requirements
-JDK should be installed in your machine
+JDK should be installed in your machine.
+Notion app , because I have wrote this code for opening notion application and chrome

 # How to use
-Down load jar file and then open it in java(TM) Platform SE binary
+Download this project and then open jar with it in java(TM) Platform SE binary